Neurodivergent-Motor-Testing-Lab/NDD_motor_diagnosis_deep_learning/README.md

 ```
 The above step only needs to be done once unless new participants are analyzed using the matlab code

-2) After that, to train a DL model run
+2) After that, to train a DL model with hyperparameter tuning run
 ```
 cd src
-python -m DL.train_lstm
+python -m DL.train_lstm all --enable_early_stopping
 ```

 3) Once all signals have been analyzed, you can create tabular data about the final metrics.